lsst-ts/observatory-ops-docs/Nighttime-Operations/Observatory/DIMM/ops.rst

 Every time the DIMM is restarted, the weather startup values are set so the operations are disabled for safety reasons.

-To allow operations, mock weather data into the `tt-weather` service must be entered in the following manner:
+To allow operations, mock weather data into the *tt-meteo* weather service must be entered in the following manner:

 .. important::
     Ensure the weather conditions are stable and safe before attempting the DIMM startup.